-- 13. The allegations set forth in the foregoing paragraphs 1 through 9 are hereby realleged and incorporated herein by reference. - 14.
-NTT provided actual notice to each of the Defendants of their infringement of the '034 Patent in separate letters dated April 12, 2013.
-In those letters, NTT informed Defendants that they were infringing the '034 in connection with their Multimedia Messaging Service ("MMS") service.

-- 15. Defendants have had actual knowledge of the '034 Patent and its infringement of that patent since at least the date Defendants received the April 12, 2013 notice letters from NTT. - 16.
-In violation of 35 U.S.C. § 271(a), Defendants have directly infringed, both literally and under the doctrine of equivalents, the '034 Patent by performing the methods claimed in one or more claims of the '034 Patent, including but not limited to claim 23, in the United States without the authorization of NTT during Defendants' testing and other internal use of the Defendants' MMS service. - 17.
+- 10. The allegations set forth in the foregoing paragraphs 1 through 9 are hereby realleged and incorporated herein by reference. - 11.
+NTT provided actual notice to Defendant of Defendant's infringement of the '034 Patent in letters to Defendant's predecessors-in-interest dated April 12, 2013.
+In those letters, NTT informed Defendant that Defendant was infringing the '034 Patent in connection with its Multimedia Messaging Service ("MMS") service. - 12.
+Defendant has had actual knowledge of the '034 Patent and its infringement of that patent since at least the date Defendant received the April 12, 2013 notice letters from NTT. - 13.
+In violation of 35 U.S.C. § 271(a), Defendant has directly infringed, both literally and under the doctrine of equivalents, the '034 Patent by performing the methods claimed in one or more claims of the '034 Patent, including but not limited to claim 23, in the United States without the authorization of NTT during Defendant's testing and other internal use of the Defendant's MMS service. - 14.
 Industry guidelines recommend ongoing testing of the MMS service.
 For example, CTIA The Wireless Association ("CTIA") is a trade group for the wireless telecommunications industry, including mobile network service providers.
-Defendants' parent is a member of the CTIA.
+Defendant is a member of the CTIA.
 CTIA has published a document entitled "MMS Interoperability Guidelines" which sets forth best practices and recommendations for achieving MMS interoperability by companies offering MMS services.
 CTIA has issued several revisions of this document, with the most recent version being Revision 3.0 which was issued on February 5, 2013 (the "MMS Guidelines").
 The MMS Guidelines include a section entitled "File Types" that specifies the minimum set of media types that service providers should support and further specifies that the service providers should provide infrastructure support to perform transcoding for such file types.
 The MMS Guidelines further include a section entitled "Testing" which states that "Testing will be the responsibility of each participating service provider and ongoing testing will be encouraged."

-- 18. Upon information and belief, in compliance with the MMS Guidelines, Defendants have tested their MMS service, including its transcoding feature, in order to ensure that this service operates properly.
-Upon information and belief, Defendants have also engaged in internal use of its MMS service, including its transcoding feature, when employees send MMS messages using Defendants' MMS service within the scope of their employment in conducting Defendants' business.
-Upon information and belief, Defendants have conducted such testing and internal use by creating and sending MMS messages from one device to another that invoked transcoding.
-By doing so, Defendants have performed each of the steps of at least claim 23 of the '034 Patent. - 19.
-NTT has been harmed by Defendants' infringing activities.
+- 15. Upon information and belief, in compliance with the MMS Guidelines, Defendant has tested its MMS service, including its transcoding feature, in order to ensure that this service operates properly.
+Upon information and belief, Defendant has also engaged in internal use of its MMS service, including its transcoding feature, when its employees send MMS messages using Defendant's MMS service within the scope of their employment in conducting Defendant's business.
+Upon information and belief, Defendant has conducted such testing and internal use by creating and sending MMS messages from one device to another that invoked transcoding.
+By doing so, it has performed each of the steps of at least claim 23 of the '034 Patent. - 16.
+NTT has been harmed by Defendant's infringing activities.